-intpts : int

-Number of integration points for bipole (-).

-isdipole : bool

-Boolean if inp is a dipole.

-strength : float, optional

-Source strength (A):

-- If 0, output is normalized to source and receiver of 1 m length, and source strength of 1 A. - If != 0, output is returned for given source and receiver length, and source strength.

-name : str, { 'src', 'rec' }
+intpts : int Number of integration points for bipole (-). isdipole : bool Boolean if inp is a dipole. strength : float, optional Source strength (A): • If 0, output is normalized to source and receiver of 1 m length, and source strength of 1 A. • If != 0, output is returned for given source and receiver length, and source strength. name : str, {'src', 'rec'} Pole-type. verb : {0, 1, 2, 3, 4} Level of verbosity.
+Returns tout : list of floats or arrays Dipole coordinates x, y, and z (m). azm : float or array of floats Horizontal angle (azimuth). dip : float or array of floats Vertical angle (dip). g_w : float or array of floats Factors from Gaussian interpolation. intpts : int As input, checked. inp_w : float or array of floats Factors from source/receiver length and source strength. empymod.utils.get_off_ang(src, rec, nsrc, nrec, verb) Get depths, offsets, angles, hence spatial input parameters.

-Pole-type.

-Returns tout : list of floats or arrays

-Dipole coordinates x, y, and z (m).

-azm : float or array of floats

-Horizontal angle (azimuth).

-dip : float or array of floats

-Vertical angle (dip).

-g_w : float or array of floats

-Factors from Gaussian interpolation.

-intpts : int

-As input, checked.

-inp_w : float or array of floats

-Factors from source/receiver length and source strength.

-empymod.utils.get_off_ang (src, rec, nsrc, nrec, verb) Get depths, offsets, angles, hence spatial input parameters.

 This check-function is called from one of the modelling routines in model.
 Consult these modelling routines for a detailed description of the input parameters.

-Source/receiver dipole coordinates x, y, and z (m).

-nsrc, nrec : int

-Number of sources/receivers (-).
+Parameters src, rec : list of floats or arrays Source/receiver dipole coordinates x, y, and z (m). nsrc, nrec : int Number of sources/receivers (-). verb : {0, 1, 2, 3, 4} Level of verbosity.

-Returns off : array of floats

-Offsets

-angle : array of floats

-Angles

-empymod.utils.get_layer_nr (inp, depth) Get number of layer in which inp resides.
+Returns off : array of floats Offsets angle : array of floats Angles empymod.utils.get_layer_nr(inp, depth) Get number of layer in which inp resides.